mimblewimble/grin/doc/wallet/design/design.md

 * **libTx** - Library that provides lower-level transaction building, rangeproof and signing functions, highly-reusable by wallet implementors.
 * **Wallet Traits** - A set of generic traits defined within libWallet and the `keychain` crate .
 A wallet implementation such as Grin's current default only needs to implement these traits in order to provide a wallet:
-  * **WalletClient** - Defines communication between the wallet, a running grin node and/or other wallets
+  * **WalletToNodeClient** - Defines communication between the wallet, a running grin node and/or other wallets
   * **WalletBackend** - Defines the storage implementation of the wallet
   * **KeyChain** - Defines key derivation operations